-31,
+31 ,

 1995 1996

-' THOUSA EXCEPT
+(IN THO EXC PER SHAR EPT

-et (loss) attributable to common stockholders: PER S SHARE D AIA)
+Net (loss) attributable to common stockholders:

-As reported (913) (1,122)
+As reported\$ Pro forma

-et (loss) per common and common equivalent share attributable to common stockholders:
+Net (loss) per common and common equivalent share attributable to common stockholders:

-As reported (. .66) (.19)
+As reported (.66) (.19)

-Pro forma (. .72) (.23)
+Pro forma.....

 Each of the plans is administered by a stock option committee appointed by the Board of Directors.
 The plans allow for options to be granted as non-qualified options, incentive stock options, reload options, alternative appreciation rights and stock bonus options.
-As of December 31, 1996, only non-qualified options and incentive stock options have been issued.
+As of December 31, 1996, only non-qualified

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (CONTINUED) options and incentive stock options have been issued.
 The options are granted with an exercise price equal to the then fair market value of the Company's common stock as determined by the Board of Directors.